-There are tens of thousands of jobseekers ready to work on the Victorian Government’s Working for Victoria job-matching site.
-If you are a farmer or other employer in the agriculture sector, register your workforce needs now on the Working for Victoria platform.
+There are tens of thousands of jobseekers ready to work on the Victorian Government’s job-matching site, the Jobs Victoria online hub.
+If you are a farmer or other employer in the agriculture sector, register your workforce needs now on the Jobs Victoria online hub.

 Seasonal Worker Program and Pacific Labour Scheme (Pacific Mobility Schemes)

 The Victorian and Tasmanian governments have entered a partnership for Pacific workers to undertake mandatory hotel quarantine in Tasmania before arriving in Victoria to support agriculture businesses.
 Victoria and Tasmania have agreed to quarantining an initial 1,500 workers from the Pacific Islands in Tasmanian Government designated accommodation.

 Approved Employers that are Victorian agribusinesses or supporting Victorian agribusinesses under the Australian Government’s Pacific Labour Scheme (PLS) and Seasonal Worker Programme (SWP) can apply to the Australian Government for workers under the schemes.